 Last week when insurrectionists violently stormed the U.S. Capitol, I was reminded that not since the War of 1812 had the people’s house been breached.
 How lost the country seems, how horrifying last week’s event was, how fragile democracy appears.
 I saw a mob fight with police inside the U.S. Capitol rotunda surrounded by paintings by John Trumbull, placed there between 1819-1824, depicting significant moments of America’s early beginnings.
 Images like The Declaration of Independence, Surrender of Lord Cornwallis, and General George Washington Resigning his Commission – those that Americans hold in high regard.
 The irony is not lost on me.

 I often reflect on cinematic expressions of history in times like these.
 Soon after, I put on Hamilton and grew emotional as I watched.
 I sought solace in Historical drama to feel connected to those moments when America’s path was designed, defended, and determined.
-Then I put in Lincoln.
+Then I played Lincoln.
 I enjoyed watching Daniel Day-Lewis as Abraham Lincoln in Steven Spielberg’s movie.
 When he slams his hands on the desk, lowers his voice with a powerful force, and demands his cabinet members procure him the votes necessary to pass the 13th Amendment, abolishing slavery, Lewis became Lincoln the same way Hawke became Brown.
 That is when Historical drama wins me over and why I keep going back to the well, more often than not.

 Cover Image by Ajeet Mestry on Unsplash